konsalex/table-nav/README.md

 | <img width="400px"  src="./assets/keys/ArrowLeftUp.png"/>    | If the cell contains multiple widgets, moves focus to the previous widget inside the cell, optionally wrapping to the first widget if focus is on the last widget.
 Otherwise, passes the key event to the focused widget. |

-> The below keystrokes are supported natively by browsers, so this library will not implement any handling
+> The below keystrokes are supported natively by browsers, so they are not implement

 - Tab: moves focus to the next widget in the grid.
 Optionally, the focus movement may wrap inside a single cell or within the grid itself.
 (As described, there should be no trap focus inside a grid cell).
 - Shift + Tab: moves focus to the previous widget in the grid.
 Optionally, the focus movement may wrap inside a single cell or within the grid itself.